-Fort HealthCare has a dedicated team of professionals specially-trained in concussion management including ImPACT™ testing and interpretation, and coordinating the best care.
+Fort HealthCare has a dedicated team of professionals specially-trained in concussion management including SWAY and ImPACT™ testing and interpretation, and coordinating the best care.

 A concussion can be a serious problem for athletes who take part in contact sports or recreational activities and for workers with high risk jobs.
 A concussion is an injury to the brain caused by striking the head on another object or a sudden jarring of the head.
 It may result in loss of consciousness or confusion, most resolve within 10-14 days.
 They are also commonly known as mild traumatic brain injuries (MTBI).